EPA ID# MOD030712822

 Exide is operating and conducting post-closure and corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA.
 The permits were first issued in 1990.
 The department reissued the Missouri Hazardous Waste Management Facility Part I Permit, effective Sept.
 23, 2009.
 EPA reissued the Hazardous and Solid Waste Amendments Part II Permit, effective Oct.
 25, 2009.
 These permits allow Exide to continue storing whole batteries and hazardous waste in containers and containment buildings, treating hazardous waste in a stabilization unit and disposing of hazardous waste produced by Exide in an on-site landfill.
 The regulated units consist of three container storage areas, seven containment building areas, the stabilization unit and the on-site landfill.
 These permits also require post-closure care of a closed landfill and corrective action in the event there is a release of hazardous waste or hazardous constituents to the environment.

 On Oct.
-18, 2013, the department and EPA approved Exide's Class 2 Permit Modification request, allowing Exide to make changes throughout the facility’s hazardous waste storage and treatment areas to facilitate the addition of negative pressure requirements for the entire facility in response to the federal National Emission Standards for Hazardous Air Pollutants (NESHAPs) and National Ambient Air Quality Standards (NAAQS) requirements.
+18, 2013, the department approved Exide's Class 2 Permit Modification request, allowing Exide to make changes throughout the facility’s hazardous waste storage and treatment areas to facilitate the addition of negative pressure requirements for the entire facility in response to the federal National Emission Standards for Hazardous Air Pollutants (NESHAPs) and National Ambient Air Quality Standards (NAAQS) requirements.
 On Oct.
 26, 2015, the department approved Exide's Class 2 Permit Modification request, with changes and a conditional schedule of compliance, allowing Exide to increase the storage capacity of a containment building by 824 cubic yards, add a doorway and wall opening in the exterior walls of two containment buildings to accommodate a conveying system and correct and update the closure cost estimate.

 Resource Recovery Certification Status

 Exide is reclaiming lead through secondary lead smelting and acid through on-site collection under a U Resource Recovery Certification, RR0052, issued by the department on Dec.
 7, 2012.
-The certification is set to expire Dec.
+The certification expired Dec.
 7, 2014; however, the department is allowing Exide to continue resource recovery operations under their previous certification until the department issues a new certification.
 Exide submitted an application for renewal, which the department is currently reviewing.